 You can, if you wish, place your databases in a different location under C:\Users… When transferring your databases onto the new system, use a USB memory-stick or a CD, so that you do not transfer the Windows security settings as well.
 The old security settings may be incompatible with the new system.
 These are transferred if you use an external NTFS disk-drive or some transfer programs and can produce difficulties with unreadable databases.

-You cannot run Pedigree for DOS full screen in Windows 7, 8 or Vista, so you may find its window rather small.
+You cannot run Pedigree for DOS full screen in Windows 7, 8 or later, so you may find its window rather small.
 However, you can change the settings to increase the window size if you wish.